Teaching

 • Lead teaching assistant for the undergraduate flute ensemble, tasked with choosing and conducting some of the ensemble’s repertoire, leading rehearsals of repertoire, assigning parts to players, and taking attendance

-• Teach the junior and senior weekly studio class
+• Taught the junior and senior weekly studio class

 Orchestra Librarian